Student Conduct Regulations

 - Administrative Withdrawal: Administrative separation from a specific course.
 The student will receive no credit for a class from which he/she has been administratively withdrawn.

 - Restitution: Reimbursement by the student for damage or misappropriation of property to the College or other owners.
-Reimbursement may take the form of compensation for damages as calculated by the Vice President or their designee, or an appropriate period of service.
+Reimbursement may take the form of compensation for damages as calculated by the Vice President for Student Affairs or their designee, or an appropriate period of service.

 - Work Assignment: Supervised work assignment.

 - Community Service: Community Service is a student conduct sanction which requires a student to perform unpaid work of benefit to the College Community.
 Community Service provides an opportunity for the student to contribute positively to their community.
 The tasks support and supplement services existing on campus.

 - Privilege Revocation: Any privilege offered to the student by virtue of being a resident in housing may be suspended or revoked, such as hosting overnight guests, visitors, or borrowing hall equipment.

 - Notification of Parents: In some situations parents or guardians may be contacted.